 How Does a Dog Become So Fast?

-In winning both events, Reas was a picture of consistency.
-His two runs over the 100-yard grass track at the ESPN competition were 5.749 and 5.823 seconds which averaged 35.36 miles per hour.
-At the AKC Invitational, it was 5.769 seconds.
-In both events, a Greyhound was runner-up, less than one-tenth of a second behind.
+Reas was a picture of consistency.
+His two runs over the 100-yard grass track at the ABC competition were 5.878 and 5.816 seconds, which averaged 34.98 miles per hour.
+At the AKC Invitational last year, it was 5.769 seconds.
+In both events, the runner-up was less than one-tenth of a second behind.

 So what separates those two?
 Is it preparation?
 Or weather conditions?
 Or something else?